 - Insect Almanac, a website of the UNL Department of Entomology.

 - CropWatch News and the CropWatch News Archive: Use search to find articles on identifying and treating sorghum insects.

 For information about the sugarcane aphid, see these resources:

-- Sugarcane Aphid: Management Guidelines for Grain and Forage Sorghum in Texas Published in 2016, this guide is the most up to date guide giving specific information for sorghum producers helping them manage this pest more efficiently.
-It includes information on identification, detection techniques, pesticide usage and more
+- Sugarcane Aphid: Management Guidelines for Grain and Forage Sorghum in Texas, Published in 2016, this is the most up to date guide, giving specific information for sorghum producers to help them manage this pest more efficiently.
+It includes information on identification, detection techniques, pesticide usage and more.

 The chinch bug is a native North American insect that can destroy cultivated grass crops, especially sorghum and corn, and occasionally small grains, such as wheat and barley.
 Crop damage from this insect is most often found in southeast Nebraska and northeast Kansas and is associated with dry weather, especially in the spring and early summer months.